CornerstonePres/cornerstone-pres/_events/2020-03-15-worship-live-stream.md

 [July 19 2020](vqkx-xtu9-1abk-a8tv-ejvc)

-Her sermon is titled "You Are Still A Child"
+Her sermon is titled "You Are Still A Child" \[1 John 3:1-10]